tanmay-kapoor/stocks/res/DESIGN-README.md

      addition of fractional shares, but the controller decides whether to allow whole or
      fractional shares

-   - `StockPortfolio` (Class) that is an extension of Portfolio class.
+   - `StockPortfolioInflexible` (Class) that is an extension of Portfolio class.
 This class specifically deals with the portfolio that stores shares supported by our program.

 ### Controller